TreadSoftly/Projects/OSINT_MosquitoesRF.md

 ![SDR Configuration](https://github.com/TreadSoftly/Projects/assets/121847455/cb5a9443-e099-43ba-83f7-20c9416edce8)

-## 🤖 📖 Detailed Guides and Documentation AI/ML Integration
+## 🤖 📖 📄 Research PapersDetailed Guides and Documentation AI/ML Integration
+Research papers that dig into the integration and leveraging of machine learning for drone detection and classification.

 AI/ML in UAS detection and classification systems.
 Helping refine detection accuracy and response times.
 This section is for understanding the practical and theoretical aspects of SIGINT and Counter RF operations.